king-world/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state creates a file and inputs into that file the output from ls -la command
 ---
 Duplicating the last line of the iacta file
+---
+Displaying the 10 newest files in the working directory